FurkanIpek/InstaShare_DB/README.md

 # InstaShare_DB

-A REST API for a course project(yavuzs:InstaShare).
+A REST API for a course project, InstaShare(see my repositories).

 - Can register a user,